marinvanessa/The-Detection-of-Dermatological-Disorders-Through-Image-Analysis/README.md

  ![Architecture of the model](https://github.com/marinvanessa/The-Detection-of-Dermatological-Disorders-Through-Image-Analysis/assets/127364101/873c8caf-679b-4a17-8321-e9e37b52342b)

-In the training loop, the code iterates through the training dataset, updating the model's weights using the RMSprop optimizer, while monitoring binary cross-entropy loss and accuracy.
-Additionally, every 100 training steps, the model's performance is evaluated on a validation dataset, computing and logging validation loss and accuracy.
+In the training loop, the code iterates through the training dataset, utilizing the Gelu activation function to introduce non-linearity to specific convolutional and dense layers.
+This enhances the model's ability to capture intricate patterns and features in the image data during both training and evaluation.
+The model's weights are updated using the RMSprop optimizer, and it keeps track of binary cross-entropy loss and accuracy.
+Additionally, every 100 training steps, the model's performance is assessed on a validation dataset, where validation loss and accuracy are computed and logged.

 **Results**
 -